Tel Aviv-Yafo Municipality: History

 Meir Dizengoff was appointed head of the town planning in 1911.
 When Tel Aviv was recognized as a city, Dizengoff was elected mayor, remaining in office until his death.

-The Tel Aviv municipality was initially located on Rothschild Boulevard.
+The Tel Aviv municipality building was initially located on Rothschild Boulevard.
 When more office space was needed, the municipality rented a hotel on Bialik Street, near the home of national poet Chaim Nachman Bialik, which had been built by the Skura family in 1924.
 The hotel had opened for business in 1925 but closed due to the lack of tourists.
 In 1928, the municipality bought the hotel.

 A new city hall was designed in the 1950s by architect Menachem Cohen, in the Brutalist style.
 A large plaza at the foot of the building, Kings of Israel Square, was designed as a central area for public events and ceremonies.
 The plaza has since been renamed Rabin Square.
 It is located on Ibn Gabirol Street.

 In 1972, the old building was converted into a museum for the history of Tel Aviv.